lucprincen/website/content/hire-me.md

 ## Billing

 I bill dependent on the project.
 If your project spans multiple months, I will send you a bill for the work done each month.
 If it's a smaller project I require a downpayment of 50% upfront.
-After technical delivery I will bill another 40% and the last 10% will either be billed when the project goes live or one month after delivery.
+After technical delivery I will bill another 40% and the last 10% will either be billed when the project goes live or one month after delivery; whichever comes first.

 Each bill will have a detailed time sheet of the work that has been done.